Living and Retiring in Panama

 Health care in Panama is also both inexpensive and modern.
 Many Panamanian doctors are U.S.-trained, and hospital standards are on par with what you would find in North America or Europe.
 In fact, Panama City’s major facilities are all affiliated with prestigious U.S. hospitals.
 Perhaps the most appealing advantage is the private health insurance and prescription drugs that are readily available and much less expensive than their U.S. equivalents.

 Another major attraction that Panama offers its visitors and residents in Panama City is the new Panama Metro (Metro de Panama), a metropolitan subway line that was inaugurated on 5 April 2014.
-It consists of one 13.7 kilometers line, serving 12 stations (with 2 additional stations that will be ready in August 2014 and a fifteenth stating planned).
+Line 1 and 3 are operational.
+Line 3 is under construction.

 Little surprise then in one issue of Modern Maturity magazine (the AARP magazine with the largest circulation of any consumer magazine in the world, upwards of 20 million subscribers) rated Boquete, Panama, the fourth best retirement destination in the world.
 International Living rates Panama even higher on their list at No.1.
 As well as the picture perfect highlands of Boquete, Panama has a perfect location for every taste; from a cosmopolitan capital city to palm fringed beaches, cool mountain climates and tropical resorts, however the best fact is that it is affordable!
 There are many financial incentives for retirement.
 If you are looking for a second home or a retirement option, then Panama should be at the top of your list.
 A smart choice indeed!